aecyia/TheSims3/CONTRIBUTING.md

+# Contact

+github.com/aecyia

+# Current Status

+Not accepting any contributions

-Contact github.com/aecyia for more information
+Reason: This repository is mostly for documenting information